Policies

 - Reducing the councillor allowance budget; slimming down the expanded public relations department and cancelling unnecessary reviews.

-- Reducing the cost of second and subsequent garden waste bin collection by a third to £30 per bin
+- Reducing the cost of second and subsequent garden waste bin collection to £35 per bin.

 - Introducing a public question time at Full Council meetings and hold two council meetings a year in venues in other communities in West Lancashire.